saucecode/happyboxes-saddots/README.md

 The initial gamestate is set as "waiting for players" (to ready up).
 Players must send a `READY` packet to update their ready-state.
 When all players are ready, a `GAMESTATE` packet is broadcast with state "about to start" and a 5 second countdown is started.
 Players may unready themselves in this time.
 At the end of the 5 seconds, the state is changed to "started".

+A player can join/leave at any time.
+When this occurs, the server sends an `ADD` or `REMOVE` packet, respectively.

 When the game starts, a `TURN` packet is broadcast, with the playerid whose turn it is.
 This player now must make a turn by sending a valid `MOVE` packet.
 Once a valid move is made, it is broadcast to all players/spectators, and a `TURN` packet is broadcast again, for the next player.

 When a player captures a box, a `CAPTURE` packet is broadcast.
 It continues to be that player's turn - they must go again.